 The application is separated in two parts.
 On the left side the user has the wallet, which contains the collected credentials and on the right side the contacts.
 This product design is not only easy to navigate, but also streamlines the user experience and decreases the initial complexity for the user.

 Furthermore, the Lissi wallet also offers multiple privacy preserving features.
 These statements (e.g. income >= 40.000 Euro per year) are called zero knowledge proofs or predicates.
 They don’t reveal the actual information (e.g your exact income), but instead only confirm that the information is equal, above, under or exactly a certain threshold (e.g. 40.000 € per year).
 Another feature we already implemented is selective disclosure, which enables third-parties requesting information (also referred to as verifiers or relying parties) to only request a subset of attributes of a credential.
 When somebody wants to identify you and you show your electronic identification (eID) it’s e.g. not always necessary to also convey your address.

 This is a beta-launch, hence it’s for testing purposes only.
 Some functions still need further adjustment and the app might not always perform as expected.
 This enables interested parties to test the Lissi wallet in their use-case pilots and allows us to get direct feedback to further iterate on the product.
 A productive version is planned for early 2021.

-You can now download the Lissi wallet for play store (Android) and testflight (Apple iOS) and test it with either our institutional agent or one of the many other providers.
+You can now download the Lissi wallet for play store (Android) and App-Store (Apple iOS) and test it with our demo.
 Because we don’t lock you in our ecosystem and there are many other great SSI software providers, which we are actively working together with to enable seamless data portability and interoperability between different vendors.
 Should you have any comments or suggestions for feature implementations let us know via firstname.lastname@example.org.